pieter-degroote/lab-tests-concepts/UltimateKEYS - Colemak-DH/README.md

 ![UltimateKEYS - Colemak-DH ISO mod - Keyboard Layout Image](UltimateKEYS%20-%20Colemak-DH%20ISO%20mod%20-%20Keyboard%20Layout%20Image.png)

-Prerequisite (for AutoHotkey v1.1/v2.0 on Windows)&nbsp;:
+Prerequisites (for AutoHotkey v2/v1.1 on Windows)&nbsp;:

 The base keyboard layout has to be configured as US QWERTY.